-- Measure customer satisfaction to determine if the training is having the desired effects.
+- Measure against the success criteria you identified in Step 1 to determine if the training is having the desired effects.

 - Monitor those crucial numbers – How many users?
 What time of day?
 What device?
 How long for?
 Do they come back? – and more, with in-built Analytics.

 - Review your support requests to see where training could be created or improved.

 - Directly ask employees and managers about their performance pain points and what’s helping/improving.

 As well as our Everyday Guide to Analytics linked to above, take a look at our Cultivate guide.
 This sets out ways to not only measure what’s going on with your elearning, but how to improve upon it.
 Download the free Cultivate guide now.

 Creating an employee development plan is just one piece of the puzzle.
 Having invested time, effort, and resources into its creation, it’s important to put the same amount of energy into making sure your employees get the most out of it.

 The best examples of training plans for new employees utilize SMART goals to ensure they’re operating to their full potential.
 By setting learning and development objectives, managers can set clear deadlines and checkpoints, making it easy to measure the effectiveness of the program.

 For full training plan development, codifying is important.
 Make sure that the training development plan is a formal, working document and not something that can be misconstrued as separate to an employee’s daily work lives.
 Codify the plan and always refer back to it to establish its importance.